lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 For permit signing `...populate` helpers requests and fills out all needed data for `signTypedData` RPC call

-### Custom token
+### Custom token (experimental)

 Both token classes inherit from the same abstract class `AbstractLidoSDKErc20` which is exposed from `erc20` SDK module.
-Extend from this class by implementing`contractAddress` method.
-Consult with`steth` or `wsteth` sdk module implementation to get started.
-Be aware that ABI used may not fit your custom token fully or correctly.
+If you want to use this with other token extend from this abstract class and implementing`contractAddress` method that returns address of the token contract on current chain from `this.core`.
+Consult with source code of this sdk module to get started.
+Use at your own risk, be aware that this is experimental feature and ABI used may not fit your custom token fully or correctly.

 ## unstETH NFT